kcurtin/butler/README.md

 3. Start using it

+***You will have to create your own butler.txt file.
+Currently it is hard coded into the script.
+In order to use this you will need to create the file and change the path referenced in the script***

 Butler saves the items you add to it in a simple butler.txt file.
 Butler can be used as a scratch pad, a todo list, or just a place to dump ideas and reminders.
 It is lightweight and easy to use.